Andrewwojownik/BlogAPI/README.md

 ## TODO

 - swagger
+- move logic from controller to services
 - unit tests for services
 - better pagination information on responses
 - json response schema validation in codeception
 - better model serialization
+- add more support functions to codeception Api actor to reduce test code size
+- ACL for admin and editor role